marielle-lopez/google-books/README.md

 ### January 17, 2024

 - Added error handling in data fetching function
+- Begun creating a modal to show extra information on a book a user has clicked on

 I'm currently experiencing an issue with the pagination feature, which I've only noticed until now.
 At the moment, the last few pages return no results (i.e., `totalItems` value is 0).
 I've calculated the total number of pages to show for the pagination feature by observing the `totalItems` property in the response from the Google Books API based on the user's search terms.
 However, I've noticed that every time the same search terms are entered, the Google Books API returns a different value assigned to the `totalItems` property.

 In addition to this, I'm now seeing the pagination feature not working as intended; when a page number is clicked, the selected page is not updated in the pagination component, but it still shows the results of such page.

+I've also started thinking about adding a modal that displays more information on a book the user has clicked.
+It's probably best to utilise the React hook `useContext`, as it looks like I'll be falling into a scenario that involves prop drilling.

 ### January 16, 2024